Sweet chestnut of Ovacık village

-Sweet chestnut of Ovacık village (Ovacık Köyü Anadolu Kestanesi) is a very old chestnut tree in Izmir Province, western Turkey.
+Sweet chestnut of Ovacık village (Ovacık Köyü Anadolu Kestanesi) is a very old chestnut tree in İzmir Province, western Turkey.
 It is a registered natural monument of the country.

-The chestnut tree is located at Ovacık Highland close to Ovacık village in Bayındır district of Izmir Province.
+The chestnut tree is located at Ovacık Highland close to Ovacık village in Kemalpaşa district of İzmir Province.
 It is a sweet chestnut (Castanea sativa).
 The tree is 18 m high, has a circumference of 8.70 m at 2.80 m diameter.
 Its age is dated to be about 500 years old.

 The tree was registered a natural monument on February 21, 1995.
 The protected area of the plant covers 2500 m2.